Obstruction characterization of co-TT graphs: Forbidden induced subgraphs of co-TT graphs

 \begin{lem} The graph $T_0$ is not a co-TT graph. \end{lem}

 \begin{proof} Obviously the graph $T_0$ contains the graph $T_1$( when $n=1$ in the family $T_n$) as an induced subgraph.
-The co-TT representation of $T_1$ can be found from Fig.15.
-Which is given in the Fig.17
+The co-TT representation of $T_1$ can be found from Fig. 15.
+Which is given in the Fig. 17.
+Also from the symmetry of $T_1$ we can infer that this representation is unique up to suitable modification.

-From the Fig 17 it is clear that we have positive intervals for $v'$ and $w'$, where $I(v')$ intersects $I(v)$ only and $I(w')$ intersects $I(w)$ only.
-But can't have any positive or negative interval for the vertex $u'$.
-So there exists no co-TT representation of $T_0$ and accordingly $T_0$ is not a co-TT graph. \end{proof} \textbf{Observation:} In the graph $T_n (n>1)$ if we add the edges $uu', vv'$ and $ww'$ then it contains $T$ as an induced subgraph.
+From the Fig. 17 it is clear that we have positive intervals $I(v')$ and $I(w')$ respectively for $v'$ and $w'$, where $I(v')$ intersects $I(v)$ only and $I(w')$ intersects $I(w)$ only.
+But can't have any positive or negative interval for the vertex $u'$ so that $u'$ is adjacent to $u$ only.
+So there exists no co-TT representation of $T_0$ and accordingly $T_0$ is not a co-TT graph. \end{proof} \begin{obs} \end{obs} In the graph $T_n (n > 1)$, if we include the edge $uu′$, it will contain $T$ as an induced subgraph.

 \begin{lem} The graphs $H_n (n\geq 2)$ are co-TT graphs. \end{lem}